 …or high-performance clothing from the Arctic Edition

 If you’re the adventurous type and want maximum performance out of your clothing, you should have a look at the Arctic Edition.
-Only the clothes designed for the harshest conditions using the best materials and technology can bear this edition’s exclusive “TRIANGLE” logo.
+Only clothes designed for the harshest conditions using the best materials and technology can bear this edition’s exclusive “TRIANGLE” logo.
 This line of clothing was developed in collaboration with Leifur Örn Svavarsson, one of Iceland’s most acclaimed adventurers and senior member of the Icelandic Search and Rescue Team.

-The Arctic Edition includes products such as the Snaefall Jacket, which is extremely popular and was the winner of the ISPO Outdoor Award 2011 and the S.O.G.
+The Arctic Edition line includes products such as the Snaefall Jacket, which is extremely popular and was the winner of the ISPO Outdoor Award 2011 and the S.O.G.
 Award 2011.
-This was not at all surprising, as it is one of the most outstanding jackets there is that utilises the new Polartec material “NeoShell”.
+This was not at all surprising, as it is one of the most outstanding jackets that utilises the Polartec material “NeoShell”.
 Also part of the Arctic Edition is the Vatnajökull Series, a collection consisting of softshell and PrimaLoft jackets and trousers for men and women.

 There’s something for everybody…even for me